 - "U.S. EPA National Functional Guidelines for Organic Data Review", and the "U.S. EPA National Functional Guidelines for Inorganic Data Review". - The specific data qualifiers used will be applied to the reported results as presented and defined in the EPA National Functional Guidelines.
-Validation will be performed by qualified personnel at the direction of the Haley & Aldrich QAO. - The completeness of each data package will be evaluated by the Data Validator.
-Completeness checks will be administered on all data to determine that the deliverables are consistent with the NYSDEC Analytical Services Protocol (ASP) Category A and Category B data package requirements.
+Validation will be performed by qualified personnel at the direction of the Haley & Aldrich QAO.
+Tier 1 data validation (the equivalent of USEPA's Stage 2A validation) will be performed to evaluate data quality.

+• The completeness of each data package will be evaluated by the Data Validator.
+Completeness checks will be administered on all data to determine that the deliverables are consistent with the NYSDEC ASP Category A and Category B data package requirements.
 The validator will determine whether the required items are present and request copies of missing deliverables (if necessary) from the laboratory.